HolyJoey/Holys-Overlay-V2/README.md

 - Objes Pool
 - Pickup Pool

 Old version used a lib that now doesnt work anymore as i intended so now using another way to achieve this.
 Removed player window due it not being used.
-DM me on discord with any questions.